Dr Richard Thomas

 Tel: 0116 252 3343

-Richard Thomas read Ancient History and Archaeology at Birmingham University (1995-1998).
-He subsequently embarked on a PhD at Birmingham, studying diet, agriculture, and human-animal relations in late medieval and early modern England.
-Richard joined the School as Lecturer in Archaeology in September 2003 and was promoted to Reader in 2014.
-Richard is a Fellow of the Society of Antiquaries of London, Fellow of the Linnean Society of London, Chair of the Association for Environmental Archaeology, a Member of the ICAZ International Committee, and Associate Editor for the International Journal of Paleopathology.
+I joined the School as Lecturer in Archaeology in September 2003 and was promoted to Reader in 2014.
+I'm a Fellow of the Society of Antiquaries of London, Fellow of the Linnean Society of London, Chair of the Association for Environmental Archaeology, a Member of the ICAZ International Committee, and Associate Editor for the International Journal of Paleopathology.

-Richard teaches at all three levels of undergraduate study to both campus-based and distance learning students and postgraduate taught students.
-Richard is co-director of the Bradgate Park Fieldschool.
+I teach at all three levels of undergraduate study to both campus-based and distance learning students and postgraduate taught students.
+I'm the co-director of the Bradgate Park Fieldschool.

 Appleby, J., Thomas, R. and Buikstra, J. 2015.
 Confidence in paleopathological diagnosis – a borrowed terminological framework.
 International Journal of Paleopathology 8: 19-21.